 Services possible with telehealth:

-· Having virtual visits over your computer or smartphone.
+- Having virtual visits over your computer or smartphone.

-· Using an online portal to check test results, request refills, send your doctor a message, or schedule an appointment.
+- Using an online portal to check test results, request refills, send your doctor a message, or schedule an appointment.

-· Receiving email or text reminders.
+- Receiving an email or text reminders.

 Also, there are ways to receive at-home testing to save the trip to the clinic.
-“At Checkable Medical, we understand the frustration of not knowing whether your kid has a strep infection or not.
-This is why we’re embarking on a clinical study to gain FDA clearance of our strep diagnostic and digital care experience, so we can be trusted by physicians and parents," says Patty Post, founder and CEO of Checkable Medical.
+“At Checkable Health, we understand the frustration of not knowing whether your kid has a strep infection or not.
+This is why we’re embarking on a clinical study to gain FDA clearance of our strep diagnostic and digital care experience, so we can be trusted by physicians and parents," says Patty Post, founder, and CEO of Checkable Medical.

 Learn more about how Checkable Medical is helping to bring more healthcare services into your home